Bio

 Scent is available through Barnes & Noble, Amazon, and fine independent booksellers nationwide and may be ordered directly from the book’s website, online, or purchased in stores.

-Scent of the Missing was optioned for television in 2010 and is owned by CBS Productions.
+Scent of the Missing was optioned for television in 2010, produced as pilot for TNT, and is owned by CBS Productions.

 A book that follows Susannah’s work with rescued dogs trained for mental health service to the disabled and for therapy work in the wake of catastrophe or trauma — The Possibility Dogs: What a Handful of Rescues Taught Me About Service, Hope, & Healing, was published by Houghton Mifflin Harcourt, June 2013.